Four people, two women and one man, examining artefacts in a low-lit gallery.

 Welcome to Museum Learning!

-I am Elizabeth Roper BA (Hons), MA (Heritage Management); historian, founder and lead practitioner of museumlearning.org.
+This is Elizabeth - founder and lead practitioner of museumlearning.org.

 I am now an original content writer, creating learning resources for museums.
 I also work with a talented and creative team of illustrators and digital creators to help you make the most of the formal and informal learning opportunities in your collection or site.